UK resident non-UK domiciliaries: the remittance basis

 Every individual is born with a “domicile of origin”.
 If his parents were married at the time of his birth, his domicile of origin will have been the domicile of his father at that time.
 An individual can however acquire a “domicile of choice” in a different country, if he moves to that country and forms an intention to reside there permanently or indefinitely.

 An individual with a non-UK domicile of origin will remain non-UK domiciled for as long as he can credibly say that he intends to cease residing in the UK at some point in the future.
 For example, it is common for individuals with foreign domiciles of origin to intend to leave the UK when their children cease to be in full-time education in the UK, on the termination of a particular job with a UK employer, on the sale of a particular UK company, on their retirement, etc. As long as the intention to leave the UK is realistic, the domicile of origin will be retained in these scenarios.
+However, if an individual moves to the UK late in life, an assertion of a foreign domicile may be more susceptible to challenge.

 It is also possible for an individual with a domicile of origin in the UK to become a non-UK domiciliary, by residing in another country and forming the intention to reside there permanently or indefinitely.
 This will result in the acquisition of a domicile of choice in the other country.
 In principle such a domicile of choice may be retained if the individual ceases to reside in the other country, and even if he begins to reside again in the UK.
+However, if an individual who had a UK domicile of origin and was born in the UK becomes UK resident, he will be deemed domiciled in the UK and therefore ineligible for the remittance basis.

 Determining an individual’s domicile is not necessarily straightforward, but where an individual was born abroad, or his parents lived abroad, or he himself has lived abroad for a long period, it is likely to be worth investigating his domicile further to see whether he may be a “non-dom”.